 While regular affirmatives must focus on the main issue of the bill, a complete sponsorship ought to defend the bill as a whole.
 A sponsor should defend specific sections of the bill that others would not normally discuss.
 While a typical affirmative speaker would not defend the enforcement mechanisms or payment methods of a particular bill (as it would be considered minutia), a sponsor should do so, especially if those sections will have significant impact.
 For example, consider a bill that seeks to create tax credits for those who purchase hybrid cars.
 Say the bill attempted to pay for the tax credit by increasing income taxes for those making more than \$1 million per year by 1 percent.
 It would be fine, and possibly necessary, for a sponsor to defend this taxation system.
-However, a regular affirmative speaker should not do so as specially vould be ignoring the key issue in the bill (tax credits to report to the special content of the speaker should not do so as specially special content.
+However, a regular affirmative speaker should not do so as she would be ignoring the key issue in the bill (tax credits for hybrids).